The Strongest Man in the Bible: 7 Things To Learn From Him

 “A man without self-control is like a city broken into and left without walls” (Proverbs 25:28, ESV).

-As such, Samson’s intemperance teaches you the value of patience.
+As such, Samson’s intemperance teaches us the value of patience.

-From the same book, verse 32 of chapter 16 (ESV) says, “Whoever is slow to anger is better than the mighty.”
-And “he who rules his spirit” is better “than he who takes a city.”
+“Whoever is slow to anger is better than the mighty, and he who rules his spirit than he who takes a city” (verse 32 of chapter 16, ESV).

 3) Ask for God’s forgiveness and turn away from sin.